On the Mathematical Relationship Between Layer Normalization and Dynamic Activation Functions: Abstract

 \section{Abstract}

-A recent paper proposes Dynamic Tanh (DyT) as a drop-in replacement for layer normalization (LN).
-Although the method is empirically well-motivated and appealing from a practical point of view, it lacks a theoretical foundation.
-In this work, we shed light on the mathematical relationship between layer normalization and dynamic activation functions.
-In particular, we derive DyT from LN and show that a well-defined approximation is needed to do so.
-By dropping said approximation, an alternative activation function is obtained, which we call Dynamic Inverse Square Root Unit (DyISRU).
-DyISRU is the exact counterpart of layer normalization, and we demonstrate numerically that it indeed resembles LN more accurately than DyT does.
+Layer normalization (LN) is an essential component of modern neural networks.
+While many alternative techniques have been proposed, none of them have succeeded in replacing LN so far.
+The latest suggestion in this line of research is a dynamic activation function called Dynamic Tanh (DyT).
+Although it is empirically well-motivated and appealing from a practical point of view, it lacks a theoretical foundation.
+In this work, we shed light on the mathematical relationship between LN and dynamic activation functions.
+In particular, we derive DyT from the LN variant RMSNorm, and show that a well-defined decoupling in derivative space as well as an approximation are needed to do so.
+By applying the same decoupling procedure directly in function space, we are able to omit the approximation and obtain the exact element-wise counterpart of RMSNorm, which we call Dynamic Inverse Square Root Unit (DyISRU).
+We demonstrate numerically that DyISRU reproduces the normalization effect on outliers more accurately than DyT does.